-She Has A Name nominated for Alberta Film and Television Awards
+The critically-acclaimed and locally produced film She Has A Name continues to land honours, having been nominated for five Alberta Film and Television Awards.

 Nominations have been made in the following categories – Best Dramatic Feature or Made-For-TV Movie – Unveil Studios; Best Director Drama Over 30 Minutes – Matthew Kooman; Best Editor Drama Over 30 Minutes – Matthew Kooman; Best Production Designer/Art Director – Shari Aspinall and Best Makeup and/or Hair Artist Debbie Vandelaar.

 “I was excited to hear it,” explained Kooman of the news.
 “You work really hard and you’ve got your nose in the work, so it’s when you can step back and know that other people think it’s good, too.